KarAshutosh/karashutosh.github.io/blogs/blog4.md

 ### **Retrieve a list of all user credentials via SQL Injection**

 1. During the [Order the Christmas special offer of 2014](https://pwning.owasp-juice.shop/companion-guide/latest/appendix/solutions.html#_order_the_christmas_special_offer_of_2014) challenge you learned that the `/rest/products/search` endpoint is susceptible to SQL Injection into the `q` parameter.
-2. The attack payload you need to craft is a `UNION SELECT` merging the data from the user’s DB table into the products returned in the JSON result.
+2. The attack payload you need to craft is a `UNION SELECT` merging the data from the user's DB table into the products returned in the JSON result.
 3. As a starting point we use the known working `'))--` attack pattern and try to make a `UNION SELECT` out of it
 4. Searching for `')) UNION SELECT * FROM x--` fails with a `SQLITE_ERROR: no such table: x` as you would expect.
 But we can easily guess the table name or infer it from one of the previous attacks on the *Login* form where even the underlying SQL query was leaked.
 5. Searching for `')) UNION SELECT * FROM Users--` fails with a promising `SQLITE_ERROR: SELECTs to the left and right of UNION do not have the same number of result columns` which least confirms the table name.